os-climate/OS-Climate-Community-Hub/README.md

 OS-Climate is part of The Linux Foundation®.
 All rights reserved.
 The Linux Foundation has registered trademarks and uses trademarks.
 For a list of trademarks of The Linux Foundation, please see our Trademark Usage page.
 Linux is a registered trademark of Linus Torvalds.
 Privacy Policy (https://linuxfoundation.org/privacy-policy/) and Terms of Use (https://linuxfoundation.org/terms/).

+ - **To report a Security concern and/or incident, please send an email to:** security@os-climate.org
  - Governance Info: https://os-climate.org/governance/
  - OS-Climate abides by all of the following Linux Foundation policies: https://www.linuxfoundation.org/policies/
  - All community members are expected to abide by the **LF Projects Code of Conduct**: https://lfprojects.org/policies/code-of-conduct/